fonttools/fonttools/Doc/source/designspaceLib/readme.rst

 3. source element
 =================

--  Defines a single font that contributes to the designspace.
+-  Defines a single font or layer that contributes to the designspace.
 -  Child element of ``sources``
+-  Location in designspace coordinates.

 .. attributes-5: